kubos/kubos/README.md

-yotta Target Description using GCC to compile for STM32F4-DISCO
+yotta Target Description using GCC to compile for STM32F4-DISCO evaluation board.